sprinklr-inc/create-sprinklr-app/README.md

 #### `basePath`

 Optional parameter indicating the base URL from where the application is being served.
-While developing your application set this to `localhost` to quickly test your changes.
-This can also be used if you want to self host your application from a custom domain.
+This is useful while developing your application to quickly test your compoents.

 #### `widgets`